 - Add the eggs and mix until blended.

-- Shape the mixture into patties – patties should be between 2 and 3″ wide and place in a skillet with a bit of olive oil over medium heat.
+- Shape the mixture into patties – patties should be between 2 and 3″ wide and place in a skillet with 2 tbsp coconut oil over medium heat.

 - Cook both sides until golden brown, roughly 3-5 minutes each.
 Put in an oven-safe container and keep in the oven to stay warm.

 - Serve with tartar sauce or lemon juice and on a bed of butter lettuce (or greens of choice).

 - 1-2 Tbsp lemon juice